Sunset, Vancouver

-Sunset is the most ethnically diverse neighbourhood in Vancouver, British Columbia.
+Sunset is one of the most ethnically diverse neighbourhoods in Vancouver, British Columbia.
 It is located in the south-east quadrant of the city.
 Surrounding the multicultural Fraser Street district, Sunset is bordered by both the Marpole and Oakridge neighbourhoods to the west, and the Victoria-Fraserview neighbourhood to the east.

-The neighbourhood is primarily known for the Punjabi Market and its historically large Punjabi-Canadian population.

 History

 Development of the Sunset neighbourhood first took place in the 1860s.
 At the time, the area was part of the District of South Vancouver and consisted mostly of farmland alongside a cluster of homes.
 Extensive logging took place along the south slope of Vancouver during the late 19th into early 20th century, prompting communities such as Sunset to rapidly industrialize.

 In 1929, the District of South Vancouver amalgamated with the City of Vancouver, thus incorporating Sunset as a part of the city.
 The neighbourhood remained quite rural until the 1940s, when a large wave immigrants from central and eastern Europe moved into the area.
 Many new German immigrants established churches, most of which remain to this day.

-In the 1960s, another large wave of immigrants moved into Sunset.
-Primarily Sikhs from the Punjab region of South Asia, the new immigrants founded the Punjabi Market on Main Street and presided over the last final large scale development in the neighbourhood with the construction of hundreds of Vancouver Specials.
+Beginning in the 1950s, into the 1960s and 1970s, another large wave of immigrants moved into Sunset.
+Primarily Sikhs from the Punjab region of South Asia, the new immigrants founded the Punjabi Market (Little India) on Main Street and presided over the last final large scale development in the neighbourhood with the construction of hundreds of Vancouver Specials.
 As most development in the area ceased in the 1980s, these homes continue to be a mainstay across southeast Vancouver.

 Today, the neighbourhood is among the most ethnically diverse across Metro Vancouver and continues the serve as one of several centres of the South Asian community in Vancouver.

+The Sunset neighborhood was dominated by bungalow homes constructed in the 1960s and 1970s; however, in the last 10 years, many of these smaller houses have been torn down and have been replaced by larger multi-level residences.